Matthew 24: Context

 Arthur Carr reports that in descending the Kedron Valley, to the east of the temple, and then ascending the slope of the Mount of Olives, the disciples could look back and see "the Temple [rising] with its colonnade of dazzling white marble, surmounted with golden roof and pinnacles, and founded on a substructure of huge stones".

+Verses 1–2

-In this "introductory scene " (verses 1-2), Jesus predicts that "not one stone shall be left here upon another".
+In this "introductory scene", Jesus predicts that "not one stone shall be left here upon another".
 The prediction follows the sentiments expressed by Jesus in :